122 N. McDowell St. Charlotte, NC 28204

 RELATED: Denied Child Custody or Visitation?
 Here’s What to Do

-6. Not Taking Notes
+8. Not Taking Notes or Documenting Problems

-If the other parent engages in any of the behaviors mentioned in this article, you should bring this to the judge’s attention.
-But it won’t help if you don’t have a detailed record of the events.
 In court, terms like “a while ago” and “this one time” don’t carry much weight.
 If you want to bring an incident to the court’s attention, you should be prepared to state an exact date and time along with as much detail and documentation as possible.

 To make this easy, get in the habit of keeping a journal for your custody case.
 This can be a notebook where you write down events and dates or an app on your phone where you can store notes.
 Here are some tips: